gmsn-ita/minushalf/docs/source/execute.rst

 vasp tag
 ################
-The vasp tag is a set of various informations that specifies the settings for executing VASP.
-These informations are:
+The vasp tag specifies the command needed to perform first principles calculations.
+This tag has the following fields:

-- number_of_cores: The number of cores used to run VASP.
-(Default: 1)
+- command: Command used to perform first principles calculations.
+(Default: ['mpirun','vasp'])
-- path: entry-point for the executable (Default: vasp)

-Thus, the command that runs the software is :code:`mpirun -np $ {number_of_cores} $ {path}`.
+The :code:`mpirun` command is used for convenience and can be overridden depending on the local settings of the user's machine.
 The example below shows an use of the vasp tag in the :code:`minushalf.yaml file`:

 .. code-block:: yaml

     vasp:
-        number_of_cores: 4
-        path: vasp_bin
+        command: ['mpirun','-np','6','vasp']

 atomic_program tag